-Note: Percentage may add up to more than 100% as multiple interventions can be employed simultaneously.
+Note: Percentage may add up to more than 100% as multiple interventions can be employed simultaneously. \Other: Brain CT, Called Red Cross, Psychiatric evaluation.

 SOCIAL WORK

 The Lifeline social worker aims to orient and manage the cases of callers who call the National Lifeline (1564) and are in imminent suicide risk with supportive community resources when persons are in life threatening situations and are in need of resourcing.
 This is done through orientations to organizations providing mental health or other livelihood or protection services and case management services.
 The Lifeline social worker coordinates with other members of the Lifeline team including operators, lifeline supervisors and lifeline manager.

 NUMBER OF CONSULTATIONS PER MONTH

-JULY 141 AUGUST 117 SEPTEMBER 102
+OCTOBER 97 NOVEMBER 107 DECEMBER 75

-TOTAL NUMBER OF CONSULTATIONS
+TOTAL NUMBER OF CONSULTATIONS 279

-1st CONSULT 32 REFERRAL 33 FOLLOW UP 295
+1st CONSULT 54 REFERRAL 44 FOLLOW UP 181

-TOTAL NUMBER OF CALLERS REFERRED TO LIFELINE SOCIAL WORKER 40
+TOTAL NUMBER OF CALLERS REFERRED TO LIFELINE SOCIAL WORKER 64

-TOTAL NUMBER OF CALLERS REACHED OUT TO 73
+TOTAL NUMBER OF CALLERS REACHED OUT TO 81

-TOTAL NUMBER OF ACTIVE CASES 18 TOTAL NUMBER OF CLOSED CASES
+TOTAL NUMBER OF ACTIVE CASES 45 TOTAL NUMBER OF CLOSED CASES 37

-TOTAL NUMBER OF PENDING CASES

-AVERAGE TIME TO CLOSE A CASE (IN DAYS)
+AVERAGE TIME TO CLOSE A CASE (IN DAYS) 56

+Note: One caller this quarter was a social work beneficiary in two separate cases.

 Total Number of Active Cases: Refers to the number of callers who are still being followed up by the Mental Health Social Worker.

-I. ZOOM IN ON FOLLOW-UP CASES

-Follow Up Consultations can be carried out with the callers directly or with the relevant party at a referred resource.
-62% of follow up consultations were conducted with the relevant party at the referred resource (e.g., a case manager at a rehab facility) and 35% were with the callers directly.
-3% were with others (callers' family members, insurance company, etc.).

-62% of cases were successfully referred and 38% were beneficiaries who were unreachable/done all that is possible/referred to another source.
+I. ZOOM IN ON FOLLOW-UP CASES Follow Up Consultations can be carried out with the callers directly or with the relevant party at a referred resource.
+60% of follow up consultations were conducted with the relevant party at the referred resource (e.g., a case manager at a rehab facility) and 32% were with the callers directly.
+8% were with others (callers' family members, lifeline team consultation, etc.).
+II.
+ZOOM IN ON CLOSED CASES 75% of cases were successfully referred, 3% were beneficiaries who were disengaged, 3% refused referral, and 19% had other outcomes.

-■ Successfully Referred ^{1}st Consults: Refers to the number of cases contacted by the Mental Health Social Worker for the 1st consultation after being referred from the Lifeline. ^{}Referral: Refers to the Social Worker's first contact with the organization the caller is to be referred to. ^{} Follow-up: Refers to the number of follow-up consultations (out of the total consultations)
+\1st Consults: Refers to the number of cases contacted by the Mental Health Social Worker for the 1st consultation after being referred from the Lifeline. \\Referral: Refers to the Social Worker's first contact with the organization the caller is to be referred to. \\\ Follow-up: Refers to the number of follow-up consultations (out of the total consultations).

 III.
 ZOOM IN ON NEW CASES

 1. URGENCY LEVEL

-n = 40
+n =54